Medical Laboratory Technician

 - Have previously qualified or could have qualified as a technologist under 42 CFR 493.1433, March 14, 1990 register.
 (This register is a description of equivalency for a non-degreed medical technologist.)

-- Until September 1, 1997, for those without an associate of arts degree or equivalency, (non-degreed CLA or MLT), may work under supervision of a general supervisor, as long as documented training and proficiency in all areas of the laboratory exist.
-Employee must demonstrate intent to comply with the testing personnel requirements which go into effect September 1, 1997.
+- Effective September 1, 1997, those without an associate of arts degree or equivalency, (non-degreed CLA or MLT), may work under the supervision of a general supervisor, as long as documented training and proficiency in all areas of the laboratory exist.
+Employee must demonstrate intent to comply with the testing personnel requirements which went into effect on September 1, 1997.

-- On September 1, 1997, personnel must meet A. or B. above unless approval of equivalency exists by the State of Minnesota, or the governing HCFA inspector.
+- After September 1, 1997, personnel must meet A. or B. above unless approval of equivalency exists by the State of Minnesota or the governing HCFA inspector.

-- Must be certified by ASCP or equivalent certification agency.
+- Must be certified by ASCP or an equivalent certification agency.

 Knowledge, Skills & Abilities